Soft Error Reliability Analysis of Vision Transformers: ViTs Reliability Evaluation

-In this section, we investigate the vulnerability factors of different patches in ViTs.
-To highlight the difference across the patches, we set BER to be 1E-4, 3E-4, 3E-4, and 1E-4 for ViT-B, Swin-T, DeepViT-S, and CaiT-XXS-24 respectively.
-The vulnerability factors are presented with a heatmap as shown in Fig.\ref{fig:patch-wise}.
-It shows that the distribution of the vulnerability factors of ViTs and CNNs are quite different.
-Since objects in ImageNet are usually located in the center of input images, errors on pixels located in the center pose more negative influence on CNN model accuracy as expected.
+To study the influence of soft errors on input images, we follow the ViTs patch setups and investigate the patch-wise vulnerability factors of the ViTs models.
+To compare with convolutional neural network models, we also analyze the inputs of ResNet18 and ResNet50 with the granularity of patches and the patch is set to be $16\times16$.
+Similar to the layer-wise vulnerability factor, we take the accuracy difference between models with the target input patch perfectly protected and models without input protection as the patch-wise vulnerability factor.
+Since the vulnerability is closely related with the error rate, we set BER to be the value that leads to 10\% accuracy loss.
+The patch-wise vulnerability factor is presented with heatmap as shown in Figure \ref{fig:patch-wise}.
+It shows that the distribution of the vulnerability factors of ViTs and ResNet are quite different.
+Since objects in ImageNet are usually located in the center of input images, errors on pixels located in the center pose more negative influence on ResNet model accuracy as expected.
 The patch vulnerability factors of ViTs show a relatively even distribution and vulnerable patches can scatter across the input images.
 This is because that ViTs leverage the self-attention mechanism to obtain global information rather than local features.